Neural Moving Horizon Estimation for Robust Flight Control: Analytical Gradients

-where $\bar {\bm L}_k^{xx} = {\bm L}_k^{xx}$ for $k = t - N + 1, \cdots ,t $ and ${\rm Tr}\left( \cdot \right)$ takes the trace of a given matrix.
-Then, they satisfy the differential KKT conditions (\ref{eq:differential KKT}). \end{lemma} The proof of \Cref{lemma: auxiliary MHE} can be found in Appendix-\ref{appendix:lemma1}.
+A proof of \Cref{lemma: auxiliary MHE} can be found in Appendix-\ref{appendix:lemma1}.
 This lemma shows that the KKT conditions of (\ref{eq: auxiliary MHE}) are the same as the differential KKT conditions (\ref{eq:differential KKT}) of the original MHE problem (\ref{eq:mhe}).
 In particular, the solution $\hat{\bm {\mathop{ {\rm X}}\nolimits}}$ of \eqref{eq: auxiliary MHE} are exactly the gradients of $\hat{\bm {\mathop{ {\rm x}}\nolimits}}$ with respect to $\bm \theta$.
 Hence, we can compute the desired gradients (\ref{eq:gradient trajectory}) by solving the auxiliary MHE system (\ref{eq: auxiliary MHE}).
 Notice that for this auxiliary MHE, its cost function (\ref{eq:auxiliary mhe cost}) is quadratic and the dynamics model (\ref{eq:auxiliary dynamics}) is linear.
-Therefore, it is possible to obtain ${\hat {\bm {\mathop{ {\rm X}}\nolimits}}}$ in a closed form.
+Therefore, it is possible to obtain ${\hat {\bm {\mathop{ {\rm X}}\nolimits}}}$ in closed form.
 Instead of solving the auxiliary MHE by some numerical optimization solver, we propose a computationally more efficient method to recursively solve for ${\hat {\bm {\mathop{ {\rm X}}\nolimits}}}$ using a Kalman filter.
 We now present the key result in the following lemma, which is obtained using forward dynamic programming~\cite{cox1963estimation}.